Natalie Merchant: Tigerlily (1995)

 After her split with 10,000 Maniacs, Merchant was so eager to begin writing her own material that she went home that very day and composed the song "I May Know the Word", which was originally meant to appear on the soundtrack to the Tom Hanks movie Philadelphia.
 The song was eventually cut from the soundtrack, but it would go on to appear on Merchant's debut solo album, Tigerlily, which was released on the Elektra label in 1995.

 The third song on the album, "Beloved Wife", was featured as the first song in the trailer for the film Message in a Bottle.

-Tigerlily was a critical and commercial success, spawning her first top-ten hit in the single "Carnival", and achieving top-40 success with subsequent singles "Wonder" and "Jealousy".
-The album would go on to sell over five million copies, and continues to be Merchant's most successful album to date.
+Tigerlily was a critical and commercial success, spawning her first Top 10 hit in the single "Carnival", and achieving Top 40 success with subsequent singles "Wonder" and "Jealousy".
+The album would go on to sell more than five million copies, and continues to be Merchant's most successful album to date.
 She did extensive touring for it and made numerous television appearances, including performances on Saturday Night Live, at the Rock and Roll Hall of Fame, and on late-night talk shows.
 The media's immediate and critical effect on culture and cultural icons was of particular interest to Merchant.
 In "River", a song from Tigerlily, Merchant defends River Phoenix as she castigates the media for systematically dissecting the child actor after his death.